adoptium/aqa-tests/docs/pages/aqa-explanation.markdown

 - Issue Resolution: - By identifying and highlighting potential problems, AQAvit supports the iterative bug-fixing process, leading to the continuous improvement of the OpenJDK builds.

-## Why Adoptium AQAvit Uses the '3 Layer Cake' Architecture
+## Why AQAvit Uses the '3 Layer Cake' Architecture

 The Adoptium Quality Assurance (AQA) process plays a crucial role in ensuring the reliability, stability, and security of OpenJDK builds distributed by the Eclipse Adoptium project.
 AQA employs the '3 Layer Cake' architecture, consisting of three layers - Test Result Summary Service (TRSS), CI Systems, and TaskKitGen (TKG).
 This documentation explores the rationale behind the adoption of the '3 Layer Cake' architecture and its significance in delivering high-quality Java runtimes.